Smartphone photography is taking pictures with your phone. It could be an iPhone or Android, old or new.

 It is a cable release for cellphones.
 They allow you to click the shutter from anywhere.
 Even your pocket.

-This will make it look as if you are skyping a friend, or trying to get signal.
+This will make it look as if you are Skyping a friend, or trying to get a signal.

 The general public will be none the wiser.
-Read our article for the multitude of uses this gadget has.
+Read this article for the multitude of uses this gadget has.

 How To Start